 In 2005, the Base Realignment and Closure Commission identified the 926th FW for closure with personnel and aircraft relocating to four bases.
 The damage caused by Hurricane Katrina accelerated the process from two and a half years to nine months.
-By the spring of 2006, the A-10s transferred to Whiteman Air Force Base, Mo., and Barksdale Air Force Base, La., logistics readiness support moved to Buckley Air Force Base, Colo., and the command element moved to Nellis AFB.
+By the spring of 2006, the A-10s transferred to Whiteman AFB, Missouri, and Barksdale AFB, Louisiana, logistics readiness support moved to Buckley Air Force Base, Colo., and the command element moved to Nellis AFB.

 Read the full lineage

 (Current as of December 2014)

 For more information, contact 926th Wing public affairs at 926GP.PA@nellis.af.mil.

 Point of Contact

 926th Wing Public Affairs